Pepperdine Waves men's basketball: "The Streak"

+Rivalries

+The Pepperdine–LMU basketball rivalry, referred to as The PCH Cup since 2009, is an American college basketball rivalry between the Pepperdine Waves and LMU Lions.
+The first game of the 177-game series was played in the 1940-41 season, fifteen years before both teams joined the West Coast Conference.
+This makes the rivalry the oldest and most played in WCC history.
+The Waves hold a 104-73 wins advantage in the series as well as records for the longest win streak (13 straight wins from 1998 to 2004) and the largest margin of victory (34 points on March 4, 2000).

+A lesser-known rivalry of the Waves is the Pepperdine-Gonzaga Rivalry, referred to as The Surf and Turf Showdown.
+It is an American college basketball rivalry between the Pepperdine Waves and Gonzaga Bulldogs.
+Played since 1979 this competition is one of the newer rivalries in West Coast Conference.
+The Waves currently hold the record for most overtime wins in the series and up until recently boasted the longest winning streak in the series winning 12 games in a row from 1987 to 1992.

 Postseason results

 NCAA tournament results

 The Waves have qualified for the NCAA Division I men's basketball tournament 13 times.
 Their combined record is 5–14.

 NIT results

 The Waves have qualified for the National Invitation Tournament (NIT) six times.
 Their combined record is 3–6.

 CBI results

 The Waves have qualified for the College Basketball Invitational (CBI) three times.
 In their third appearance, the Waves won the 2021 CBI Championship.
 Their combined record is 3–2.

 NAIA tournament results

 The Waves have qualified for the NAIA men's basketball tournament seven times.
 Their combined record is 11–7.

 Waves in the NBA

-Thirty-one former Waves have been drafted by the NBA, and 17 former Waves have played in the NBA, including Dennis Johnson, an inductee of the Naismith Memorial Basketball Hall of Fame.
+Thirty-three former Waves have been drafted by the NBA, and 19 former Waves have played in the NBA, including Dennis Johnson, an inductee of the Naismith Memorial Basketball Hall of Fame.

 For 34 consecutive seasons, from the 1976–77 NBA season to the 2010–2011 NBA season, at least one former Wave played in an NBA game.